arrow

 What’s the Difference Between Open Banking and Banking API?

-Back in 2015, the European Parliament adopted the European Commission’s proposal — Payment Services Directive (PSD2), which regulates and democratizes access to banking data.
-It implies the legal permission to give third parties access to the account data held by banks via APIs.
-That’s when the term “open banking”, which refers to this newly created system of open data exchange, was coined.
+In 2015, the European Parliament adopted the European Commission’s proposal—the Payment Services Directive (PSD2)—which regulates and democratizes access to banking data.
+It implies legal permission to give third parties access to bank account data held via APIs.
+That’s when the term “open banking,” which refers to this newly created system of open data exchange, was coined.

 Open banking has converted personal finance from reactive to proactive.
 Now, third parties can enhance the relevance of their suggested services by accessing the customer’s account information, which not only regulates the work of banking APIs but also can offer such services as